 8. Loss on heating test

-The amount of volatiles in the bitumen is measured by the loss on the heating test.
+The loss on the heating test measures the amount of volatiles in the bitumen.
 Volatiles are compounds that have a lower boiling point than water and evaporate at a lower temperature.

-To perform this test 50 g of bitumen sample is heated in the oven at 163 °C for 5 hours.
+To perform this test, 50 g of the bitumen sample is heated in the oven at 163 °C for 5 hours.
 After that, the bitumen sample is weighed.

 The percentage of loss on heating is calculated as follows: